By Teddy CipollaTue. 23 Jan. 20243min Read

 Despite the official-sounding name, a bill of sale isn't complicated.
 It's really just a brief document that shows ownership of an item has changed hands.

-You can also discover our New Mexico Bill of Sale PDF template.
+Check out our New Mexico Bill of Sale PDF template to streamline your sales transactions.

 How to Write a Bill of Sale